SyneticNL/Hyral/implementations/nuxt-drupal/documentation/entity.md

 # Entity
 The `Entity` component together with the accompanying `EntityMixin` acts as the entry point for your data.
 It will automate the process of retrieving the data and rendering the correct component from the [mapping].

-**!important!** The `Entity` uses the [ResourceMixin] and therefor requires a `source` to be a [Resource] passed along as a prop.
+**!important!** The `Entity` uses the [ContentMixin] and therefor requires a `source` as a [Resource] or [Collection] passed along as a prop.
 This `source` can be passed down to the component as a prop or provided by the [DruxtRouter].
-If the data is empty inside the resource the [ResourceMixin] will activate to retrieve the data first.
+If the data is empty inside the resource the [ContentMixin] will activate to retrieve the data first.
 It then passes along the filled resource as a prop to the **mapped component**.

-The `EntityMixin` handles the passed along prop `resource` in the **mapped component** thereby giving it access to the loaded resource from Drupal.
+The `EntityMixin` handles the passed along prop `resource` or `collection` in the **mapped component** thereby giving it access to the loaded resource from Drupal.

 ## Recursive automation
 When automating all content from Drupal resources the mixin enters a recursive loop because all components rendered by the `Entity` can have the `Entity` implemented as well.